Can you Sell a House With a Lien? Everything you Need to Know

 3. Pay the lien and clear the title

 Paying your debt may be the easiest way to remove a lien from your property before you sell your home.
+Paying off a mortgage lien is often necessary to clear the title before selling the home.
 This will clear the title and prevent any issues with closing.
-You may even be able to borrow against the equity in your home to pay it o.
+You may even be able to borrow against the equity in your home to pay it off.
 Just be sure to get a lien release that states the debt is paid.
 It may also be called a lien discharge or lien termination form.

 4. Review options for selling your home

 Once the liens are taken care of, you’ll need to come up with a plan to sell.
+Liens due to unpaid property taxes must be resolved before selling the home to ensure a smooth transaction.
 Depending on your situation, you may decide to sell with a traditional real estate agent who will market your home on the local Multiple Listing Service (MLS).
 If your house is in market ready condition, this could make a lot of sense.
 However, in instances where you’re looking to sell fast and don’t have money for repairs, there’s a suitable alternative.

 Sundae helps homeowners get cash offers from investors with no obligation to accept.
 Our marketplace creates competition for your home to give you options and the possibility of a higher price.
 You’ll be able to field multiple offers and sell your house as-is.
 What’s more, you can close in as little as 10 days.